bcookesley/CI_pp1_country-walks/README.md

 <br>

+## Browser Compatability

+This website was tested on the following browsers:

+- Google Chrome
+- Mozilla Firefox

 ## Testing User Stories

 1. As a first time user, I want to know what Country Walks is about.